 Asteroids come in three flavors, C-type or carbonaceous, S-type or silicate and M-type or metal.

+951 Gaspra is an S-type asteroid that orbits very close to the inner edge of the asteroid belt.
+Gaspra was the first asteroid ever to be closely approached when it was visited by the Galileo spacecraft, which flew by on its way to Jupiter on 29 October 1991.
 Gaspra is an irregular body with dimensions of about 20 x 12 x 11 km.
-Its surface reflects approximately 20 percent of the sunlight striking it and it is classified as an S-type asteroid and is likely composed of metal-rich silicates and perhaps blocks of pure metal.
+Its surface reflects approximately 20 percent of the sunlight striking it and is likely composed of metal-rich silicates and perhaps blocks of pure metal.

 Ceres is the largest object in the asteroid belt that lies between the orbits of Mars and Jupiter.
 Its diameter is approximately 945 kilometers (587 miles), making it the largest of the minor planets within the orbit of Neptune.
 Composed of rock and ice, Ceres is estimated to compose approximately one third of the mass of the entire asteroid belt.
 Ceres is the only object in the asteroid belt known to be rounded by its own gravity.
 Ceres appears to be differentiated into a rocky core and icy mantle, and may have a remnant internal ocean of liquid water under the layer of ice.
 The surface is probably a mixture of water ice and various hydrated minerals such as carbonates and clay.
 In January 2014, emissions of water vapor were detected from several regions of Ceres.
 This was unexpected, because large bodies in the asteroid belt typically do not emit vapor, a hallmark of comets.